-Interesting note, the founding fathers of those teams collectively were called “The Foolish Club” because all were certain they’d lose a boatload of money and that the league would eventually falter.
-Today, “The Foolish Club” is one of the indoor areas for grabbing a cold drink and relaxing with friends inside Arrowhead.
+Interesting tidbit – the founding fathers of those teams collectively were called “The Foolish Club” because all were certain they’d lose a boatload of money and that the league would eventually falter.
+Today, “The Foolish Club” is the name of one of the indoor areas for grabbing a cold drink and relaxing with friends inside Arrowhead.

-On the tour, you learn that Hunt likely derived the name from a Super Ball toy (it's an extremely bouncy rubber ball) that was popular with his children.
+On the tour, you learn that Hunt likely derived the name from a Super Ball, the small, extremely bouncy rubber ball that was popular with his children.
 In fact, a Super Ball is one of the items on display in the Chiefs Hall of Honor, a highlight of the tour that pays tribute to the best of the best from Chiefs history.

-You’ll also find several items related to the AFL and its teams in the Chiefs Hall of Honor, which is a true rarity - for one franchise to honor rival franchises.
+You’ll also find several items related to the AFL and its teams in the Chiefs Hall of Honor – a truly rare example of one franchise honoring rival franchises.

-Oh, another bonus tidbit: It was Lamar Hunt’s idea to use Roman numerals when referring to Super Bowls, to lend a little touch of class to the event.
+A bonus tidbit – It was Lamar Hunt’s idea to use Roman numerals when referring to Super Bowls, to lend a little touch of class to the event.

-Tours of Arrowhead include the opportunity to tour the press box, to see the Chiefs' locker room (which is pretty sweet) and to get close to the field – you get to walk the track that surrounds the playing surface.
+Tours of Arrowhead Stadium include an opportunity to see the press box and locker room and get close to the field – you can walk the track that surrounds the playing surface.
 Don’t plan on carrying along a football and running post patterns on the field all afternoon.
-That’s kind of a no-no.
+That’s a no-no.

-There are several tour options available at Arrowhead.
+There are several tour options available.
 General public tours are held twice daily, on Fridays and Saturdays, year-round.
 Private tours can be arranged by appointment.

 The next time you need a football fix, plan a tour at Arrowhead Stadium.
-It’s a fascinating look at one of the NFL’s most important franchises.
+It’s a fascinating look at one of the NFL’s most fascinating franchises.